Trade directory · Plymouth metro · Minnesota

 What license do I need for pest control work in Plymouth, MN?

-Minnesota Structural Pest Control License through MN Department of Agriculture, plus commercial applicator certification for restricted pesticides.
-License requires passing state exam and renews every 3 years with continuing education.
+You need a Minnesota Structural Pest Control License from the Minnesota Department of Agriculture, plus Category 7A certification for commercial pesticide application.
+License requires passing state exam and renews every 3 years.

 Q/02

-How much do pest control services cost in Plymouth?
+How much does typical pest control cost in Plymouth?

 Q/03